JDay2/JDay2/README.md

 ### Hello! :smiley:
-My name is Jacob Day, and I am a computer science student at High Point University.
+My name is Jacob Day, and I am a computer science graduate from High Point University currently working for Hitachi Energy.

 I am looking for an entry-level position in a CS related field.